A wide range of technologies. Individualized treatment.

 Your radiation oncologist will work with the rest of the radiation therapy team to determine which radiotherapy techniques are right for you, based on tumor type, location, and size.
 Then they will develop your treatment plan, oversee treatment, and monitor your progress.

-External beam radiation
+External beam radiation therapy

 Three-dimensional conformal radiation therapy (3D-CRT)

 3D-CRT uses sophisticated computers and CT or MRI scans to create detailed, 3D representations of the tumor and surrounding organs.
-This allows your radiation oncologist to shape radiation beams to the size and shape of your tumor and direct them precisely, sparing healthy tissue.
+This allows your radiation oncologist to shape radiation beams to the size and shape of the tumor and direct them precisely, sparing healthy tissue.

 Brachytherapy

-Isotope Therapy
+Isotope therapy

 Isotope therapy involves the administration of radioactive substances, usually in liquid form through an IV, to deliver radiation to cancer cells while delivering minimal doses to surrounding healthy cells.
-Maimonides radiation oncologists have extensive experience in the use of a variety of isotopes including their use for the treatment of metastatic prostate cancer.
+Our radiation oncologists have extensive experience in the use of a variety of isotopes including their use for the treatment of metastatic prostate cancer.

 Managing radiation side effects